Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/use-your-free-azure-ad-subscription-in-office-365.md

 - MET150
 ms.assetid: d104fb44-1c42-4541-89a6-1f67be22e4ad
-description: Obtenga información sobre cómo obtener acceso a Azure Active Directory, que se incluye en la suscripción de pago de su organización. ms.openlocfilehash: be8edecd348d0019916f4f1b974a2bd0f8cabbc9 ms.sourcegitcommit: 2614f8b81b332f8dab461f4f64f3adaa6703e0d6 ms.translationtype: HT ms.contentlocale: es-ES ms.lasthandoff: 04/21/2020 ms.locfileid: "43626376"
+description: Obtenga información sobre cómo obtener acceso a Azure Active Directory, que se incluye en la suscripción de pago de su organización. ms.custom: seo-marvel-apr2020 ms.openlocfilehash: 43c9c03af74d4edc1fb6c762c9ca89594a907920 ms.sourcegitcommit: 973f5449784cb70ce5545bc3cf57bf1ce5209218 ms.translationtype: HT ms.contentlocale: es-ES ms.lasthandoff: 06/19/2020 ms.locfileid: "44819290"
 ---
 # <a name="use-your-free-azure-active-directory-subscription"></a>Usar su suscripción gratuita de Azure Active Directory

-Si su organización tiene una suscripción de pago a Microsoft 365, Microsoft Dynamics CRM Online, Enterprise Mobility Suite u otros servicios Microsoft, ya tiene una suscripción gratuita a Microsoft Azure Active Directory.
-Los administradores pueden usar Azure AD para crear y administrar cuentas de usuario y grupo.
-Para usar Azure AD, vaya a Azure Portal e inicie sesión con su cuenta.
+If your organization has a paid subscription to Microsoft 365, Microsoft Dynamics CRM Online, Enterprise Mobility Suite, or other Microsoft services, you have a free subscription to Microsoft Azure Active Directory.
+You and other admins can use Azure AD to create and manage user and group accounts.
+To use Azure AD, just go to the Azure portal and sign in to your account.

-## <a name="before-you-begin"></a>Antes de empezar
+## <a name="open-a-private-browsing-session"></a>Abrir una sesión de exploración privada

-Use una sesión de exploración privada (no una sesión normal) para obtener acceso a Azure Portal (en el paso 1 que se muestra a continuación), esto evitará que las credenciales con las que inició sesión se usen en Azure.
-Para abrir una sesión de navegación privada:
+Use a private browsing session (not a regular session) to access the Azure portal (in step 1 below) because this prevents the credentials that you're currently logged on with from being passed to Azure.
+To open an private browsing session:

 - En Microsoft Edge (versión heredada), Internet Explorer o Mozilla FireFox, presione `CTRL+SHIFT+P`.